-The RDA financials are currently being reviewed for the closed out of fiscal year 2021.
-With the creation of the new budget and the continued strain related to the pandemic.
-The FY2022 budget remains vigorous enough to cover all the expected daily operations as well as providing support for the Board members.
+The operating expenses for the month of September were \$19,045.55.
+The major expense this month was for consulting service for the Glendale Hospital advisory services in the amount of \$15,000.
+The FY 2022 budget remains on target to cover all the expected daily operations as well as providing support for the Board members.
 Although the financial reports may not show budgets for every line item all expenditures were taken into consideration when the budget was created.